-Direct/Indirect Business Opportunities Reporting Construction Determine direct/indirect business opportunities Collect and report using Manitoba Hydro's existing accounting and tracking system and purchasing reports.
-All project components During construction Annual April To determine the extent of direct/indirect business effects associated with the project.
+Key Monitoring Activity Phase Task Description Parameter(s) Site Location Duration Frequency Timing Measurements/Observations Hydro's existing accounting and tracking system and purchasing reports. associated with the project.
 Direct Labor Income and Taxes Reporting Construction Determine direct labor income and taxes generated by the project.
 Manitoba Hydro's existing accounting and tracking system and labour reports.
 All project components During construction Annual April To determine direct labor income and contribution of the project to tax revenue.

-- Summarize results of key monitoring activities in an annual monitoring report; and - Share results of key monitoring activities with interested local stakeholders, First Nations, the MMF, Indigenous organizations and Manitoba Sustainable Development.
+- Summarize results of key monitoring activities in an annual monitoring report; and - Share results of key monitoring activities with the MMTP Monitoring Committee, interested parties, First Nations, the MMF, Indigenous organizations and Manitoba Sustainable Development.

-• Passive - Report results to local stakeholders, First Nations, the MMF, Indigenous organizations, and Manitoba Sustainable Development providing an opportunity for feedback and recommendations for improvement.
+• Passive - Report results to parties, First Nations, the MMF, Indigenous organizations, and Manitoba Sustainable Development providing an opportunity for feedback and recommendations for improvement.

-4.6.2 Infrastructure and Services
+4.6.2 Infrastructure and services